 What do you want your life to be?
 Answering that question starts a conversation about fulfilling your dreams.
 As a mature, experienced therapist, I approach you as an individual, not a diagnosis requiring a cookbook approach.
 Some clients seek my services to solve problems, reduce anxiety or improve their mood.
 Others want to re-orient themselves to a new stage in life, or they may seek a better understanding of themselves and their loved ones.

 My therapy style is collaborative and non-judgmental, and explores your unique circumstances to better understand how you can help yourself.
 This can take treatment beyond problem-solving to more permanent healing.
 Although experienced with emergencies, that is not my practice focus.
-As an outpatient therapist I work with people who can reliably cope, are not at risk or in crisis, do not have thoughts of self-harm, and are seeking to grow.
+As an outpatient therapist I work with people who can reliably cope, are not at risk or in crisis, do not have thoughts of self-harm, are not a risk to others, and are seeking to grow.
 (For more information about where to find crisis services, please scroll to the bottom of this page.)